 Dig out the ground elder.
 You will need to dig to a depth of about 2 foot and be very thorough, making sure that you get out every last scrap of those rampant rhizomes.
 A second digging over is often required a few weeks later to catch the ones that you missed.

-Alternatively you can cover the area with black polythene to starve the ground elder of light for at least a year and possibly two.
+Alternatively you can cover the area with black polythene to starve the ground elder of light.
+This will take at least a year and possibly two.
 A few years ago I helped friends clear a large patch of ground about 12ft square.
 The digging took us a few weeks and because they couldn't bare to stare at black polythene for two years we seeded the area with grass and mowed it regularly which seemed to work very well.

 You can, of course turn to a glyphosphate weedkiller, but for a large patch of ground that can be expensive, so I tend to advise that you use it for small areas or to keep on top of any new growth after an initial clearing.